 They also make a nice version of Tom yam Kung, slightly less spicy but very favourable.
 The restaurant itself is very modest.
 But hey, it is all about the food

-Yiangze Jiang, Duck, Dim sum and Cantonese cooking.
-Nice setting in a private house in trendy Nimmanhemin.
+Not to forget Yiangzi Jiang Michelin restaurant, Duck, Dim sum and Cantonese cooking.
+Nice setting in a private house in trendy Nimmanhemin road.
 Very mixed reviews indeed.
 But they have been around for a while, so not surprising that people have different opinions.
 Haven’t been there myself for a few years but at that time no real complaints.